 The Weed Science Society of America (WSSA) sorts herbicides into 27 groups according to their chemical structure and activity.
-About one-third of these groups are used operationally in bareroot hardwood nurseries (table 8b.2).
-Herbicides in the cyclohexanedione family (WSSA group 1) and dinitroanaline family (WSSA group 3) are commonly used in hardwood seedbeds.

-Herbicides can be grouped into selective (not generally harmful to hardwood seedlings) or nonselective (should not contact bark and foliage).
-Glyphosate is typically a nonselective herbicide (kills both weeds and hardwoods) while sethoxydim is a selective herbicide (kills only grasses) (South and Gjerstad 1982).
+About one-third of these groups are used operationally in bareroot hardwood nurseries (table 2).
+Herbicides in the cyclohexanedione family (WSSA group 1) and dinitroaniline family (WSSA group 3) are commonly used in hardwood seedbeds.
+Herbicides can be grouped into selective (usually not harmful to hardwood seedlings) or nonselective (can be harmful to hardwood seedlings if spray contacts bark and foliage).
+Glyphosate is typically a nonselective herbicide (kills both weeds and hardwoods) and sethoxydim is a selective herbicide (kills only grasses) (South and Gjerstad 1982).
 It is important to know the specific crop/weed system involved.
-For example, the herbicide clopyralid is a selective herbicide for black walnut but it is nonselective when applied to black locust (Robinia pseudoacacia L.).
+For example, the herbicide clopyralid is a selective herbicide for black walnut, but it is nonselective when applied to black locust (Robinia pseudoacacia L.).

-The terms preemergence or postemergence are used to describe when the herbicide is applied.
-For example, preemergence herbicides, such as napropamide, kill germinating weeds before they emerge through the soil surface.
+The terms "preemergence" and "postemergence" are used to describe when the herbicide is applied.
+For example, preemergence herbicides such as napropamide kill germinating weeds before they emerge through the soil surface.
 Some preemergence herbicides can be applied after emergence of the hardwood crop but before the emergence of the weed.
 Postemergence herbicides, on the other hand, are applied after the weeds emerge.
-When discussing herbicides, it is important to clarify if the application is to be made after the crop emerges and before the weeds emerge (e.g., pendimethalin, a preemergence herbicide) or after weeds emerge but before the hardwoods emerge (e.g., glyphosate, a postemergence herbicide).
+When discussing herbicides, it is important to clarify if the application is to be made after the crop emerges and before the weeds emerge (e.g., pendimethalin, preemergence herbicide) or after weeds emerge but before the hardwoods emerge (e.g., glyphosate, postemergence herbicide).